neondatabase/website/content/docs/reference/glossary.md

 ## branch archiving

-The automatic archiving of inactive branches to cost-efficient archive storage after a defined threshold.
+The automatic archiving of inactive branches in cost-efficient archive storage after a defined threshold.
 For more, see [Branch archiving](/docs/guides/branch-archiving).

 ## Branching